eclipse-archived/ceylon-lang.org/documentation/1.1/tour/language-module.md

             => num/denom;

 You can pass `Float`s, `Integer`s, `Whole`s, `Decimal`s or any other numeric
 type to `ratio()`.

+### Gotcha!

-But since polymorphic numeric functions can't be optimized to use VM-level primitive types, this function is likely to be much slower than a function that accepts two `Float`s or two `Integer`s.
+Since polymorphic numeric functions can't be optimized to use VM-level primitive types, when executed on the JVM, the generic function above is likely to be _much_ slower than a function which accepts two `Float`s or two `Integer`s.
+(On a JavaScript VM, you can expect a much smaller performance penalty.)

 ## Numeric widening